Session SEEKR Wading Pants – City to Stream [video]

 Wash your waders by hand

-We recommend hand washing your waders with some mild soap in cold or lukewarm water using a soft rag.
+We recommend hand washing your waders with some Revivex Pro Cleaner (or mild non scented soap) in cold or lukewarm water using a soft rag.
 A mild scrub down should work to clean as much of the dirt that will come off by hand and keep the waterproof fabric repelling water like it should.
 Do not use harsh detergents, cleaners or scented laundry detergents.
 Any cleaner that is formulated for outdoor fabrics, including for Gore-Tex, is best and safe to use as long as it can be applied through a hand wash.
 Nikwax, Gearaid, and others make cleaners that are specifically designed to be safe for outdoor fabrics such as those used on our waders.
+Keep it simple and use Gearaid Revivex Pro Cleaner.

 Hang dry until completely dry and then if desired use some DWR spray reviver on them.
 Nikwax and GearAid (maker of Aquaseal) make spray on DWR reviving applications for use after cleaning.
 The GearAid ReviveX is a good product that does a great job of reinvigorating DWR coatings.
 You will want to clean up the waders as much as possible (hand wash) before using it and then just spray it on when the waders are dry.